EDITORIALS

 • Keep it simple: Don't overcomplicate it, just work out a small collection of simple checks that test if the main features are working.

 • Use checklists: Checklists are an obvious and simple way to document your sanity tests.
 They help ensure you don't forget anything, and give you consistency from release to release.
+A tool like Testpad makes this easy, letting you manage sanity tests as simple checklists without the overhead of traditional test management tools.

 • Focus on what's new or changed: Yes, include quick checks for all the main features of your software, but it can often be worth a few extra quick checks on what's new or changed since last time (as that's the most likely areas for new and obvious bugs)